VladKochetov007/quick_trade/README.md

 ## Run strategy

-Use strategy on real moneys.
+Use the strategy on real moneys.
 YES, IT'S FULLY AUTOMATED!

 ```python
 import datetime